 Recent studies have shown that like women, men also have biological clocks that tick away and give them baby fever, compelling them to create families with increasing urgency over time.
-Sure, men’s reproductive clocks might tick a bit differently.
-But the biological imperative to procreate on a deadline is there, alright.
-According to the authors of one 2011 study on the subject.
-“Gender and baby longing is a question of degrees, not of exclusive categories.
-Men may experience a ‘slight rise of temperature’ if not full-blown ‘baby fever’.”
+And although men with baby fever are a common breed, their reproductive clocks tick a bit differently.
+According to the authors of one 2011 study on the subject, “Gender and baby longing is a question of degrees, not of exclusive categories.
+Men may experience a ‘slight rise of temperature’ if not full-blown ‘baby fever.'”
+In any case, the biological imperative to procreate on a deadline is there, alright.

 How Does Baby Fever In Men Work?

 Researchers have found that male baby fever presents differently than female baby fever.
 While women desire children less as time goes on, men want more progeny as they age and begin building families.
 “How frequently women have the desire to have a child goes down with age, and down as they actually have children,” Gary Brase, a psychologist at Kansas State University who’s studied baby fever in men, told Live Science.
 “For men, it tends to go up.”

 One thing that seems to make a man’s biological clock tick is, well, women.
 National studies of Finnish couples have found that baby fever in men typically arises during conscious attempts to conceive, which are often dictated by the woman’s desire to have a baby.
 Simply put, baby fever is contagious.

 One recent study supports this notion.
 Researchers found that younger women paired with older men were less fertile than expected, and older women paired with younger men were more fertile than expected.
 Laura Dodge, a professor of reproductive biology at Harvard Medical School who led the research, suspects that this is because straight couples in which the woman is reaching the end of her reproductive life feel more pressure to conceive.